 If an emergency comes up before your marriage and you absolutely have to leave, try to make time to apply for a travel document ("Advance Parole"), using Form I-131 (available for free download on the USCIS website) first.
 You'll need to call its Contact Center first.

-If you leave the U.S. without a travel document, the consulate may be able to revalidate your visa back in your home country, but it will take a hard look at your situation first.
+If you leave the U.S. without a travel document, the consulate might be able to revalidate your K-1 visa back in your home country, but it will take a hard look at your situation first.
 You could end up having to start over with a new fiancé visa petition.

-There's also an exception ("automatic visa revalidation") for making short trips to the U.S.'s border countries, as described in, "Can a fiance on a K-1 visa make a quick trip to Canada or Mexico?"
+There's also an exception ("automatic visa revalidation") for making short trips to the U.S.'s border countries, as described in, Can a Fiancé on a K-1 Visa Make a Quick Trip to Canada or Mexico?

 In theory, once you have gotten married and turned in your application for adjustment of status (a green card) to U.S. Citizenship and Immigration Services (USCIS), any departure from the United States automatically cancels that application.
 USCIS will regard you as having abandoned your efforts.
-However, if you obtain special permission -- called Advance Parole -- the application will not be cancelled while you are away.
+However, if you obtain special permission—called Advance Parole—the application will not be cancelled while you are away.